How to get from Palenque to San Cristobal de las Casas

 Palenque to San Cristobal de las Casas by Taxi

-However, the Villahermosa route is longer and travel time by taxi can take over 7 hours, compared to 5-6 hours via Ocosingo.
-Taking the longer route via Villahermosa also means the ride is a bit more expensive.
-Rates start from around 5,000 MXN ($285.00) for a 3-seater car.
+The Villahermosa route is longer and travel time by taxi can take around 7 hours, compared to 5-6 hours via Ocosingo.
+The road is smooth, toll-based, and far more predictable in terms of safety.

 Recommended taxi companies